 Yes, I put a Pokemon book on this list but hear me out.
 If you have a child who is into Pokemon: this is THE BOOK they need for understanding and even stumbling upon characters.

-This little book took my kids from “we like Pokemon on Netflix” to understanding the deep math, problem solving, and critical thinking created in this game.
+This little book took my kids from “We like Pokemon on Netflix” to understanding the deep math, problem solving, and critical thinking created in this game.

 Cars and Trucks and Things That Go